silksil/NOTES-CHEATSHEET/server/databases/mongooDB/testing/read-record.md

 The tests below test two cases:
-- Whether we can find someone or multiple records based on certain properties
+- `.find` = Whether we can find someone or multiple records based on certain properties.
+Returns an array
-- Whether we can find a record based on a id.
+- `.findOne` = Whether we can find a particular record, e.g. find someone based on a _id.

 ```js
 const assert = require('assert');